zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public delegate void OnFirstRemoteVideoDecodedHandler (uint uid, int width, int height, int elapsed);
 ```

-The SDK triggers this callback upon receiving and successfully decoding the first frame of the remote video.
-The application configures the user view settings in this callback.
+This callback is triggered upon receiving and successfully decoding the first frame of the remote video.
+The application can configure the user view settings in this callback.

 <table>
 <colgroup>